Sleeping On Your Stomach During Pregnancy: Is It Safe?

 You should stop sleeping on the stomach whenever you feel uncomfortable.
 You may be able to sleep until the 16th to 18th week of pregnancy.
 Sleeping on your stomach after this period becomes uncomfortable (4).

-Sleeping on the back may also be uncomfortable as the weight of the growing fetus presses on the inferior vena cava (the large vein that carries deoxygenated blood from the lower body to the heart).
+Sleeping on back during pregnancy may also be uncomfortable as the weight of the growing fetus presses on the inferior vena cava (the large vein that carries deoxygenated blood from the lower body to the heart).
 A supine slumber position may, thus, slow down the return of blood to the heart and limit blood flow to the fetus (1).

 Sleeping on your back can cause backaches, difficulty breathing, makes digestion less efficient, interferes with circulation, and possibly causes hypotension.
 It may also reduce blood flow to the uterus, leading to less oxygen and nutrients for the baby and affecting fetal development or causing fetal distress.